Green Iguana

 Cub Creek Animal Care Information

-Housing - Chaos is housed in the Reptile Room where the rest of our lizards and snakes are also kept.
+Housing - our Iguana is housed in the Reptile Room where the rest of our lizards and snakes are also kept.
 He lives in large heat and UV light-controlled enclosure filled with artificial plants to mimic their tropical environment.
 Fresh water and plenty of places to hide, explore, and bask are provided for him.

-Diet - Chaos is still in his juvenile growing stage and is fed fresh food every day.
+Diet - our Iguana is still in his juvenile growing stage and is fed fresh food every day.
 He is given apple, shredded sweet potato, and chopped greens supplemented with a calcium powder in order to give him all the necessary nutrients he needs to be healthy.
 Various other fruits and vegetables are given to him for additional nutrients.

 Enrichment - Most of the enrichment we give our lizards comes from handling and socializing them and being in a multispecies enclosure.
 In the summer, they get held daily and sometimes even brought outside when it is warmer.
 During the offseason, Animal Interns can be found carrying them around on their shoulders as they work!